 I've written a book, The Art of Kiltmaking, that is designed to teach people how to make kilts.
 If you want to make your own proper kilt, all you need is tartan, the book, and some patience and attention to detail.
-You can order the book from Celtic Dragon Press.
+You can order the book from the Celtic Croft.

 The Art of Kiltmaking teaches you how to make a traditional knife pleated kilt.
 If you are interested in making a traditional box pleated kilt (like the green kilt in slides 3 and 4 above left), you can download the box pleat supplement to The Art of Kiltmaking.
 You'll still need the original book, but the free pdf supplement provides the additional instructions for box pleating.

 D.C.
 Dalgliesh: Scotland's last artisan weavers of tartan - the only place left that will custom weave just one kilt length of any tartan.
 And their tartan is gorgeous - my absolute favorite to work with as a kiltmaker.

 X Marks the Scot: a terrific online forum for those who like, wear, and make kilts.